theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

   This error occurs when the executor can't find the file specified.
 To fix this, try:

   - Check the line of code to determine what the path of the file is that is nonexistent
-  - Determine whether the path was computer specific and the method has been ported across computers (e.g. was the file in C:\\Users\\tchapman and should be in C:\\Users\\Hamilton).
-To avoid this in the first place, save things in the Hamilton folder of the C:\\Program Files (x86) instead.
+  - Determine whether the path was computer specific and the method has been ported across computers e.g. was the file in C:\\Users\\tchapman and should be in C:\\Users\\Hamilton.
+To avoid this in the first place, save things in the Hamilton folder of the C:\\Program Files x86 instead.
   - Check whether the file has been moved since the path was created
   - Check whether the file name has been misspelt
   - If file name is a variable, check to see it has been defined correctly